mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/0-overview.md

 # Lifecycle Components

 Lifecycle components are classes that are used to manage the lifecycle of a request.
 Specifically, they are used to manage the request from the time it is received by the server to the time it is sent back to the client.
-Each can have dedicated tasks, such as logging, authentication, and authorization.
+Each can have dedicated tasks, such as logging, authentication, or authorization.

 ## App Lifecycle